Kars1996/create-kapp/README.md

 # KAPP - Kickstart Your Project with Ease 🚀

+### Consider giving this a ⭐ to show support!

 KAPP is a CLI tool designed to help you quickly set up your projects using pre-defined templates.
 Whether you're starting a new Next.js app, Discord bot, or any general project, KAPP has got you covered with streamlined setup, customization, and user-friendly interactions.